aws-samples/ec2-lamp-server/README.md

 If `enableCloudFront` is `Yes`

-- `CloudFrontConsole` : CloudFront console URL link.
+- `CloudFrontConsole` : CloudFront console URL.
 Some adjustment of your CloudFront distribution settings may be required
 - `CloudFrontUrl` : CloudFront distribution URL, e.g. `https://d111111abcdef8.cloudfront.net`

 ### Troubleshooting